SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 Fascinated by the act of creation, stone giants carve cities out of ancient caverns, mine precious metals and gems, and craft relics worthy of glory.
 To many a stone giant, artisanship is the highest calling, and all their creations are crafted with an eye to beauty and longevity.

-Stone giants are made of the same kinds of rocks that form their homes-sandstone, marble, granite, and even basalt.
+Stone giants are made of the same kinds of rocks that form their homes—sandstone, marble, granite, and even basalt.
 Their stone bodies not only protect them from attack, but also provide them with an additional outlet for self-expression.
 They often carve runes into their skin, which serve a wide variety of artistic and cultural purposes.

 #### Giant Languages